 Eleanor is a self taught henna artist beginning in 2007.
 Her first tattoo inspired her immensely and she began dreaming about doing henna herself, determined to practice and become great.
-What began as an artistic hobby gradually grew into a pleasant side job doing something she loves, as she shared with more and more people.
+What began as an artistic hobby gradually grew into a profession doing something she loves, as she shared henna with more and more people.
 A great admirer of the traditional Indian style, the intricate lacy elegance of it, she is also influenced by the beauty she sees in nature and the world around her as well as the countless amazing artists on instagram.

 Please get in touch about parties, events, pregnancies, weddings, festivals, appointments or any other henna needs.